ivissivi/AR_CV_Piano_App/README.md

 # AR CV Piano App

-An interactive piano application that uses computer vision and hand tracking to create an augmented reality piano experience.
-The app allows users to play a virtual piano using hand gestures captured through their device's camera.
+An interactive piano application that uses computer vision and hand tracking to create an immersive augmented reality piano experience.
+The app allows users to play a virtual piano using hand gestures captured through their device's camera, providing a unique and engaging way to interact with music.

 ## Features